 Capitol Corridor staff is continually working to improve bicycle access and storage at stations.
-While most stations have racks where passengers can lock up their bikes, there are also BikeLink eLockers at six Capitol Corridor stations: Suisun/Fairfield, Richmond (shared with BART), Berkeley, Emeryville, Oakland/Coliseum (shared with BART), and Fremont.
-By the end of 2016, we plan to have eLockers installed at most stations.
+While most stations have racks where passengers can lock up their bikes, there are also BikeLink eLockers at the following Capitol Corridor stations: Davis, Suisun/Fairfield, Martinez, Richmond (shared with BART), Berkeley, Emeryville, Oakland/Coliseum (shared with BART), and Fremont.
+By the end of 2017, we plan to have eLockers installed at most stations.
 For information about getting a BikeLink card to use the eLockers, visit the BikeLink website.

 Bikes on Connecting Buses